jelleoverbeek/redesign-minor-web-dev/jelle.md

 );
 ```

 A thing I still want to add to make the components less depending on each other is to add custom event listeners.
 Sadly I didn't have enough time to try these out.
-I learned alot while making `presentation.js` and `subtitles.js`.
+I learned a lot while making `presentation.js` and `subtitles.js`.
 More of that later.

 ### More out of the box design